Dragoon-Lab/LaitsV3/documentation/json-format.md

                 "inputs": [ { "ID" : "id2" } ],
                 "initial": 100,
                 "equation": "+ id2",
-                "correctDesc": "The number of rabbits in the population", "attemptCount": {
+                "description": "The number of rabbits in the population", "attemptCount": {
                     "description": 2,
                     "type": 1,